silverstripe/silverstripe-framework/docs/en/00_Getting_Started/03_Environment_Management.md

 ```

 [info]
-<p>Environment variables cannot be used outside of Injector config as of version 4.2.</p>
+Environment variables cannot be used outside of Injector config as of version 4.2.
 [/info]